5. Spec Integrity and Requirement Hygiene

 Ownership defines who closes decisions.
 What those decisions close on is the requirement record — and a decision is only as good as the requirement it references.

-Manufacturing asks which revision is real.
-Test says they validated Rev C assumptions.
-Procurement already placed orders against Rev B.
+Manufacturing asked which revision was real.
+Test had validated Rev C assumptions.
+Procurement had placed orders against Rev B.

-The drawing package is "released."
-The program still has three definitions of done.
+The package was "released."
+The program still had three definitions of done.

 What spec integrity means